Transparent dark purple Travel Guide by Insurte logo

 Croatia visa rejection rates

+In 2024, 19.3% of Croatia visa applications were denied.
 Many rejections occur due to incomplete applications or insufficient proof of financial means.
-Keep in mind that rates change regularly and also depend on a large variety of factors, including the type of visa, seasonality, and more.
+Keep in mind that rejection rates change regularly and also depend on a large variety of factors, including the type of visa, seasonality, and more.

-Croatia Schengen visa application requirements
+Croatia Schengen visa requirements

 The exact requirements depend on the specific type of visa you're applying for – whether it's for tourism, business, study, work, or something else.